GurleenkDhaliwal/EchoCraft-Project/README.md

 A simple usage example of EchoCraft could involve applying it to a dry vocal track to add depth and warmth.
 By adjusting the delay time to 300ms, setting the feedback to 40%, and blending in the effect with a 50% wet mix, the vocal track gains a more spacious quality that improves the overall mix.

 ### Reflections
-Creating of this plugin was both challenging and rewarding.
+Creating this plugin was both challenging and rewarding.
 After achieving the desired audio quality, it required extensive testing and refinement.
-While I am satisfied with the current state of the plugin, a future plab is to introduce more advanced features, such as tempo sync and modulation effects.
+While I am satisfied with the current state of the plugin, a future plan is to introduce more advanced features, such as tempo sync and modulation effects.